mvc1009/hackingnotes/_docs/red-team/c2-cobaltstrike.md

 used otherwise.
 ```

-So we just have to select the target and the chosen namepipe in the listener creation.
+So we just have to select the target and the chosen pipename in the listener creation.

 ```
 beacon> link 10.10.10.10 \\10.10.10.10\pipe\interprocess_28